offa/android-foss/tutorials/Install-Rooted-OTA.md

 ##### Stock files of current running version

-Download the update file for the version running on your device, not the version you want to install.
+Download the update file for the version running on your device – *not* the version you want to install.
 Given you are running on v1.2.3 and want to update to v1.2.4, you need the v1.2.3 file.

 Unpack the downloaded file, you need: `recovery.img`, `system.img` and `boot.img`.